saurabh59/Base-Converter-Kotlin-Program-/README.md

 # Base-Converter-Kotlin-Program-
-Convert number from any base to any other base.
+Convert given number in base to any other base.